How do I connect to the Linux Login Service using the CAEN VNC client?

 For Windows operating systems, extract the zip file, then double-click the caenvnc42.exe file.
 For Mac OS, extract the zip file, then double-click the CAENVNC4.2.app file.
 A login window similar to the following will appear:

 Select the appropriate Hostname from the drop-down menu:

 - When connecting from an on-campus network (excluding U-M VPN networks), select: oncampus-course.engin.umich.edu

 - When connecting from an off-campus network, select: login-course.engin.umich.edu

 Enter your U-M uniqname as the Username, and enter your UMICH password.

 The CAEN Linux Login Service requires the use of Duo two-factor authentication (2FA).
 All that is needed is to enroll a device.
 If you already have a Duo code from SMS message or security token, you can enter it into the Duo Choice field.
 Otherwise, leaving the field set to 1 will tell Duo to send a new code to your first enrolled device.
 Before clicking the Connect button, you can also select the size of the client window (the default Window - Large option will use 90% of the screen).

 Note: After clicking the Connect button, you may receive a message similar to what is displayed below.
 You can disregard this warning, as all network traffic will be encrypted using an SSH connection:

 After clicking Continue, you should see a typical CAEN Linux login screen, similar to the following:

-Again, enter your U-M uniqname and UMICH password, then click Log In.
+Again, enter your U-M uniqname as the Username, and press Enter.
+Then enter your UMICH password, and click the Sign In button.
 Once the login process completes, your CAEN Linux desktop should appear.